obelaifa/bowling-score/README.md

 ## Start

-To start you have to enter in the shell:
+To run it you have to type in the shell:

 ```bash
 npm run start